 Direct Financial and Legal Penalties Under the ACA

-- Employer Shared Responsibility Payment (ESRP) - The "A Penalty": This is triggered if an ALE does not offer health coverage to at least 95% of its full-time employees and their dependents, and at least one employee receives a premium tax credit through a public Health Insurance Marketplace.
-For 2024, this penalty is $2,970 annually per full-time employee, minus the first 30 employees.
+- Employer Shared Responsibility Payment (ESRP) – the "A Penalty."
+This kicks in if an ALE doesn't offer coverage to at least 95% of full-time employees and their dependents, and at least one employee gets a premium tax credit from the Marketplace.
+In 2024, that penalty is $2,970 per full-time employee (minus the first 30 employees).

-- The "B Penalty": This applies if an ALE does offer coverage, but it is deemed unaffordable (costing more than 8.39% of household income in 2024) or does not provide minimum value.
-The penalty is $4,460 annually for each full-time employee who receives a Marketplace subsidy.
-For an employer offering no coverage at all, employees will almost certainly qualify for subsidies, making the A Penalty a near-certainty.
+- The "B Penalty."
+This applies if you offer coverage, but it's unaffordable (costs more than 8.39% of household income in 2024) or doesn't provide minimum value.
+The penalty is $4,460 annually for each employee who gets a Marketplace subsidy.
+If you offer no coverage at all, employees will almost certainly qualify for subsidies—so the A Penalty is basically guaranteed.

 Broader Business and Talent Consequences